The name Yabucoa is of Taíno origin and refers to yucca's farming.

 Yabucoa

-Known as “The City of Sugar,” Yabucoa has a sweet history as part of the Island’s sugar industry, but contemporary visitors to this southeastern town can enjoy a multitude of offerings, including beaches, scenery, and local culture.
+Known as The City of Sugar, Yabucoa has a delicious history as part of the Island’s sugar industry, but nowadays, visitors to this southeastern town can enjoy a multitude of offerings, including sandy beaches, tropical scenery, and local culture.

-Beaches and Forests
+Yabucoa Beaches and Outdoors

 For beachgoers, the Guayanés, Lucía, and El Cocal beaches are Yabucoa’s most popular coastal spots — but that doesn’t necessarily translate to the same crowds as beaches closer to San Juan or famous spots on the west coast.
 El Cocal has golden sand, bright turquoise water, and a small rocky formation that creates a natural pool perfect for younger travelers.

-To get a taste of the area’s history, head to the Ruins of the Hacienda Santa Lucía, a historical monument where you can find what remains of the former sugar producer’s buildings and machinery.
+To get a taste of Yabucoa’s history, head to the Ruins of the Hacienda Santa Lucía, a historical monument where you can find what remains of the former sugar producer’s buildings and machinery.
 Or stop at the Roig Sugar Mill, where you can see historic equipment dating back to 1883, along with views of the Guayanés River.

-Festivals
+Yabucoa Festivals

 Paradise for Your Inbox